 Almost ten percent of Peru is in some kind of protected zone, be it national park, national forest, or sanctuary of some kind.
 Some of these zones are as large as a small country.
 The Manu National Park and Biosphere Reserve and a few others along the Amazon boast some of the greatest diversity of flora and fauna on the planet.

-Peru has really stepped up its game in recent years when it comes to luxury hotels and upscale adventure tours, so high-end travelers can find lodging here that is truly a delight, especially in Lima, Cusco, the Sacred Valley, and Machu Picchu.
+This country has really stepped up its game in recent years when it comes to luxury hotels and upscale adventure tours, so high-end travelers can find lodging in Peru that is truly a delight, especially in Lima, Cusco, the Sacred Valley, and Machu Picchu.